-Utah Youth Village works with foster parents who are married, single, gay, heterosexual, divorced, and widowed.
+Utah Youth Village works with foster parents in Utah who are married, single, gay, heterosexual, divorced, and widowed.
 Some foster parents live in apartments while others own houses.
 No matter who you are, you can be a foster parent if you can provide love, support, and stability to a child.
 The state provides financial reimbursement to families in our program.

 The Children in the Program

 Utah Youth Village was first established as Utah Girls’ Village and focused on providing adequate foster care for young Utahn girls.
 However, over time, the mission and target population have expanded, hence the name change.
 We serve children in need of foster care, regardless of their gender.

 The children in our program come from a wide range of cultural, religious, and ethnic backgrounds.
 Some are multilingual, and some do not primarily speak English at home.
 They range in age from birth to 21 years.
 Frequently, foster children have siblings in foster care with them.

 Also, the children in the program have experienced abuse or neglect.
 Some may have physical, mental, behavioral, or emotional challenges.
 These special needs may require foster parents with special caregiving skills.